cran/malariaAtlas/README.md

 # malariaAtlas
 ### An R interface to open-access malaria data, hosted by the Malaria Atlas Project.

+# The MAP web address has moved.
+Please update to version 1.0.0 or higher as soon as possible.

 # Overview

-This package allows you to download parasite rate data (*Plasmodium falciparum* and *P. vivax*), survey occurrence data of the 41 dominant malaria vector species, and modelled raster outputs from the [Malaria Atlas Project](https://map.ox.ac.uk/).
+This package allows you to download parasite rate data (*Plasmodium falciparum* and *P. vivax*), survey occurrence data of the 41 dominant malaria vector species, and modelled raster outputs from the [Malaria Atlas Project](https://malariaatlas.org/).

 More details and example analyses can be found in the [published paper)[(https://malariajournal.biomedcentral.com/articles/10.1186/s12936-018-2500-5).

 ## Available Data:
-The data can be explored at [https://map.ox.ac.uk/explorer/#/explorer](https://map.ox.ac.uk/explorer/#/explorer).
+The data can be explored at [https://malariaatlas.org/explorer/#/explorer](https://malariaatlas.org/explorer/#/explorer).